In this post, you will learn what is Manometer and how it works with Its Working principle, Applications, Advantages, Types of Manometers, and more.

 The tube carries mercury or any other liquid or fluid whose specific gravity is much higher than the specific gravity of the liquid whose pressure is to be measured.

 - For gauge pressure

 Consider a vertical tube micromanometer connected to a pipe containing light liquid under very high pressure.
 The pressure in the pipe will force the lighter liquid in the basin to push the heavier liquid downwards.

 Due to the larger area of the basin, the fall of a heavy liquid level will be very small.
 This downward movement of heavy liquid into the basin will result in a significant rise of heavy liquid in the right limb.

-If the vertical tube of the micromanometer is made inclined as shown in figure then it is called inclined tube micromanometer.
+If the vertical tube of the micromanometer is made inclined as shown in the figure then it is called an inclined tube micromanometer.

 This type of inclined micromanometer is more sensitive than the vertical tube type.
 Due to inclination, the distance moved by the heavy liquid in the right limb is comparatively more.
 Thus it can give a higher reading for the given pressure.

 Read also: What are the Applications of Pascal’s Law?

 The differential manometer is a device used to measure the pressure difference between two points in a pipe or in two different pipes.